 Chapter 20 Aviation Facilities.
 Chapter 20 specifies minimum requirements for the fire-safe operation of airports, heliports and helistops.
 The principal nonflight operational hazards associated with aviation involve fuel, facilities and operations.
 Therefore, safe use of flammable and combustible liquids during fueling and maintenance operations is emphasized.
 Availability of portable Class B:C-rated fire extinguishers for prompt control or suppression of incipient fires is required.
-As with other chapters of the International Fire Code, Section 2002 contains a list of terms that are defined in Chapter 2 and are applicable to the chapter contents.
+As with other chapters of the Fire Code of New York State, Section 2002 contains a list of terms that are defined in Chapter 2 and are applicable to the chapter contents.

 Chapter 21 Dry Cleaning.
 The provisions of Chapter 21 are intended to reduce hazards associated with use of flammable and combustible dry cleaning solvents.
 These materials, like all volatile organic chemicals, generate significant quantities of static electricity and are thus readily ignitable.
 Many flammable and nonflammable dry cleaning solvents also possess health hazards when involved in a fire.
-As with other chapters of the International Fire Code, Section 2102 contains a list of terms that are defined in Chapter 2 and are applicable to the chapter contents.
+As with other chapters of the Fire Code of New York State, Section 2102 contains a list of terms that are defined in Chapter 2 and are applicable to the chapter contents.

 Chapter 22 Combustible Dust-producing Operations.
 The requirements of Chapter 22 seek to reduce the likelihood of dust explosions by managing the hazards of ignitable suspensions of combustible dusts associated with a variety of operations including woodworking, mining, food processing, agricultural commodity storage and handling and pharmaceutical manufacturing, among others.
-Ignition source control and good housekeeping practices in occupancies containing dust-producing operations are emphasized.
-As with other chapters of the International Fire Code, Section 2202 contains a list of terms that are defined in Chapter 2 and are applicable to the chapter contents.
+Ignition source control and good housekeeping practices in occupancies containing dust producing operations are emphasized.
+As with other chapters of the Fire Code of New York State, Section 2202 contains a list of terms that are defined in Chapter 2 and are applicable to the chapter contents.

 Chapter 23 Motor Fuel-dispensing Facilities and Repair Garages.
 This chapter provides provisions that regulate the storage and dispensing of both liquid and gaseous motor fuels at public and private automotive, marine and aircraft motor fuel-dispensing facilities, fleet vehicle motor fuel-dispensing facilities and repair garages.
-As with other chapters of the International Fire Code, Section 2302 contains a list of terms that are defined in Chapter 2 and are applicable to the chapter contents.
+As with other chapters of the Fire Code of New York State, Section 2302 contains a list of terms that are defined in Chapter 2 and are applicable to the chapter contents.

 Chapter 24 Flammable Finishes.
 Chapter 24 requirements govern operations where flammable or combustible finishes are applied by spraying, dipping, powder coating or flow-coating processes.
 As with all operations involving flammable or combustible liquids and combustible dusts or vapors, controlling ignition sources and methods of reducing or controlling flammable vapors or combustible dusts at or near these operations are emphasized.
-As with other chapters of the International Fire Code, Section 2402 contains a list of terms that are defined in Chapter 2 and are applicable to the chapter contents.
+As with other chapters of the Fire Code of New York State, Section 2402 contains a list of terms that are defined in Chapter 2 and are applicable to the chapter contents.

 Chapter 25 Fruit and Crop Ripening.
 Chapter 25 provides guidance that is intended to reduce the likelihood of explosions resulting from improper use or handling of ethylene gas used for cropripening and coloring processes.
 This is accomplished by regulating ethylene gas generation; storage and distribution systems and controlling ignition sources.
-Design and construction of facilities for this use are regulated by the International Building Code to reduce the impact of potential accidents on people and buildings.
+Design and construction of facilities for this use are regulated by the Building Code of New York State to reduce the impact of potential accidents on people and buildings.